top of page

 2. Post-operative recovery

-3. Chronic pain management
+3. Chronic pain support

 The Structure of a Reiki Session